 Message from Mayor Leirion Gaylor Baird

-LLCHD will contact the impacted businesses directly with guidance on complying with the measures.
-As of 8 a.m.
-March 26, the following are not allowed in Lancaster County:
+As of 12:01 a.m.
+June 1, the following are not allowed in Lancaster County:

-- Gatherings for any reason of more than 10 people in single spaces, including schools; fitness centers and gyms; auditoriums, stadiums and arenas; large event conference rooms and meeting halls; theaters; and libraries.
-Daycare and childcare facilities will be allowed to operate with groups of 10 or fewer children.
-If more than one group of children is cared for, each group shall be separated.
+- Gatherings of more than 25 people or 25% of rated occupancy (whichever is greater) in single spaces, including schools; auditoriums, stadiums and arenas; large event conference rooms and meeting halls; theaters; and libraries.

-- Gatherings for any reason of less than 10 people in single spaces where a minimum of six feet between all individuals cannot be maintained including, but not limited to, tattoo and barber shops, beauty and nail salons, and massage establishments.
+- Gatherings of less than 25 people or 25% of rated occupancy (whichever is greater) in single spaces where a minimum of six feet between all individuals cannot be maintained.

 The Directed Health Measures also include a list of exceptions.
 The measures do not apply to the following: